Joenasriani/robo-web-sim/README.md

 ## Webots Inspiration

-This project is inspired by [Webots](https://cyberbotics.com/), an open-source desktop robot simulator.
+This project is an open-source desktop robot simulator.
 Webots is used only as a **conceptual reference** for:

 - The separation of robot state, controller, and world (arena) configuration
 - The structure of beginner-friendly simulation workflows